Merkel: Belarus migrant push at EU border 'unacceptable' | DW | 11.09.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-The German chancellor criticized the treatment of refugees by Belarus, during her last official visit to Poland.
-Warsaw has accused Minsk of pushing migrants, many of whom are fleeing crisis, across the EU border.
+During her last official visit to Poland, the German chancellor decried Belarus for conducting "hybrid attacks" against its EU neighbors.

-German Chancellor Angela Merkel is visiting the Polish capital on Saturday to meet with Prime Minister Mateusz Morawiecki.
+German Chancellor Angela Merkel on Saturday called on Belarus to offer humanitarian help to migrants trapped on the country's border with Poland.

-"The meeting in Warsaw will be an opportunity to summarize current bilateral issues and note problematic issues in mutual relations,'' the Polish government said ahead of the talks, adding that the Warsaw visit is Merkel's last as chancellor of Germany.
+During her last official visit to Poland as chancellor, she said it was "completely unacceptable" that Minsk was illegally pushing migrants over the border into European Union territory.

-Discussions on Belarus are expected to be at the top of the agenda, as Poland also faces migration pressure on its eastern border with the country.
+Merkel backed her Polish and EU counterparts in describing the tactic by Belarus as "hybrid attacks."

 The chancellor was originally set to meet with President Andrzej Duda.
 However, Merkel's spokesman said on Friday that Polish officials had cited "scheduling problems," and that the meeting would not now take place.